Spaceport: History

 The first rockets to reach space were V-2 rockets launched from Peenemünde, Germany in 1944 during World War II.
 After the war, 70 complete V-2 rockets were brought to White Sands for test launches, with 47 of them reaching altitudes between 100 km and 213 km.

 The world's first spaceport for orbital and human launches, the Baikonur Cosmodrome in southern Kazakhstan, started as a Soviet military rocket range in 1955.
 It achieved the first orbital flight (Sputnik 1) in October 1957.
 The exact location of the cosmodrome was initially held secret.
 Guesses to its location were misdirected by a name in common with a mining town 320 km away.
 The position became known in 1957 outside the Soviet Union only after U-2 planes had identified the site by following railway lines in the Kazakh SSR, although Soviet authorities did not confirm the location for decades.

 The Baikonur Cosmodrome achieved the first launch of a human into space (Yuri Gagarin) in 1961.
 The launch complex used, Site 1, has reached a special symbolic significance and is commonly called Gagarin's Start.
 Baikonur was the primary Soviet cosmodrome, and is still frequently used by Russia under a lease arrangement with Kazakhstan.

 In response to the early Soviet successes, the United States built up a major spaceport complex at Cape Canaveral in Florida.
 A large number of uncrewed flights, as well as the early human flights, were carried out at Cape Canaveral Space Force Station.
 For the Apollo programme, an adjacent spaceport, Kennedy Space Center, was constructed, and achieved the first crewed mission to the lunar surface (Apollo 11) in July 1969.
 It was the base for all Space Shuttle launches and most of their runway landings.
 For details on the launch complexes of the two spaceports, see List of Cape Canaveral and Merritt Island launch sites.

-The Guiana Space Centre in Kourou, French Guiana, is the major European spaceport, with satellite launches that benefit from the location 5 degrees north of the equator.
+The Guiana Space Centre in Kourou, French Guiana, is France's spaceport, with satellite launches that benefit from the location 5 degrees north of the equator.

 In October 2003 the Jiuquan Satellite Launch Center achieved the first Chinese human spaceflight.

 Breaking with tradition, in June 2004 on a runway at Mojave Air and Space Port, California, a human was for the first time launched to space in a privately funded, suborbital spaceflight, that was intended to pave the way for future commercial spaceflights.
 The spacecraft, SpaceShipOne, was launched by a carrier airplane taking off horizontally.

 At Cape Canaveral, SpaceX in 2015 made the first successful landing and recovery of a first stage used in a vertical satellite launch.